Pi4J/pi4j.github.io/content/getting-started/crowpi/develop-with-intellij.md

 {{< figure link="/assets/getting-started/crowpi/intellij-run-example.jpg" caption="Run Output in IntelliJ" caption-position="center" caption-effect="fade" >}}
 {{< /gallery >}}

-A number can now be typed in here according to the displayed list (+ Enter.
+A number can now be typed in here according to the displayed list (+ Enter).
 The corresponding sample application is then executed.
 If there are still error messages in the command line, it is worth checking the network connection of the computer and the Raspberry Pi again.